kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

 VirtualMachine status.
 The info propagated from the VirtualMachine is:

 * if the vm exists in the cluster
-* readiness of the VM
+* readiness of the VMI
 * name of the VirtualMachineInstance

 For more information, user have to check the VirtualMachineInstance object itself.